Reproductive Endocrinology & Infertility

-The fellowship in reproductive endocrinology has been fully accredited through the American Board of Obstetrics and Gynecology (ABOG) since 1977.
-At the program’s latest review in 2009, the fellowship earned a five-year approval rating, the maximum period granted.
+The fellowship in reproductive endocrinology has been fully accredited through the American Board of Obstetrics and Gynecology (ABOG) since 1977 and is the process of transitioning accreditation through the ACGME.

 The division covers all endocrine (infertility, contraception, menopause) and surgical (operative endoscopy, laser and microsurgery) aspects of the subspecialty.
 Established in 1984, the assisted reproductive technology (ART) program offers micromanipulation and donor gametes.